 The Omron Platinum is the most accurate monitor we tested.
 No readings were 10 mmHg or more off (a degree of inaccuracy that could move you from one blood pressure classification group to another).
-The cuff is comfortable and a cinch to position correctly, thanks to a simple diagram on the outside.
-The large screen makes it easy to read and shows your current reading on the right while letting you scroll through past readings on the left.
+The cuff is comfortable and is easy to position correctly, thanks to a simple diagram on the outside.
+The large screen makes it easy to read.
+It displays your current reading on the right and allows you to scroll through past readings on the left.
 You can switch between users with a slide button and find out your morning reading average with the touch of another.
-Though the Omron Connect app (Android and iOS-friendly) is a little less user-friendly than others, it does chart your readings and makes it easy to email them to your doctor.
+Though the Omron Connect app (Android and iOS-friendly) is a little less user-friendly than others, it charts your readings and makes it easy to email them to your doctor.

-The Platinum is the largest unit tested, and there is a slight learning curve, like figuring how to take one reading or three in a row, but this device is intuitive overall.
-One of the few complications is that, if you have a systolic pressure above 210 mmHg, you'll need to hold the start button down until it inflates 30 or 40 mmHg higher than your expected reading.
-And you do have to take the extra step of transferring your data to the Omron app, while more tech-forward models send the readings over automatically.
-Still, it's reasonably straightforward, accurate, and provides the convenience of emailing your readings to your doctor.
+The Platinum is the largest unit tested.
+While it is intuitive, there is a slight learning curve to obtain full functionality for tasks such as taking multiple measurements in a row.
+One complication we uncovered is if you have a systolic pressure above 210 mmHg, you'll need to hold the start button down until it inflates 30 or 40 mmHg higher than your expected reading.
+You do have to take the extra step of transferring your data to the Omron app, while more tech-forward models automatically send the readings over.
+Still, it's reasonably straightforward, accurate, and convenient to email your readings to your doctor.
 This is the best blood pressure monitor for multiple users who can easily afford it.

 The compact and user-friendly Balance Greater Goods Cuff Kit is one of our favorites.
-Taking a measurement is straightforward, and it's one of the most accurate monitors in the review according to our tests.
+Taking a measurement is straightforward, and our testing identified it as one of the most accurate monitors.
 The cuff is comfortable and features a clear graphic and artery guideline to help you place it properly.
 Many of the monitors we tested require complex button combinations to access functions.
 The Balance uses its three buttons to great effect.
 You can easily switch between two users, ready your blood pressure and heart rate, and see an interpretation of your hypertensive risk.
 There is very little guesswork or need to consult the user manual.

-This great little monitor is a pleasure to use and has a good amount of memory.
+This monitor is user friendly and has a good amount of memory.
 It also speaks, giving you instructions and your reading.
-Unfortunately, unless you mute the helpful voice, it also plays awful elevator music while it inflates and makes it tricky to switch between users.
-It's also limited to 120 readings, and there is no app to download them to for safekeeping.
+Unfortunately, unless you mute the helpful voice, it also plays awful elevator music while it inflates.
+The voice can have additional value to visually impaired users where muting may not be ideal.
+It's limited to 120 readings, and there is no app to download them to for safekeeping.
 Another downside is that switching between users is not intuitive.
 We prefer the models that have a dedicated button for that purpose.
 This unit works well and is very affordable, making it an excellent option for the visually impaired who need the voice function and can deal with the painful soundtrack.

-The cuff is small.
-Since it's integrated into the device, that limits whose arm it will fit.
-It's also loud.
-When inflating, it sounds like a motorcycle that needs to shift gears, which is not calming.
+The cuff is small and integrated into the device.
+The cuff size limits the diameter arms that it will fit.
+It's also loud during inflation.
+Imagine a motorcycle that needs to shift gears, which is far from calming.
 The app georeferences each reading, not a comforting reminder that that information we connect to the internet is hard to protect.
 Qardio claims that its data cloud is HIPAA compliant, though.
 What we struggle with is the app requirement.
 What if you need to take your blood pressure daily but lose your phone?
 We like that you can at least get a measurement directly on the similar Withings BPM Connect, but this model was more accurate in our tests, so it is the one we recommend for travel or techy folk.

 The ParaMed Automatic Accurate Upper Arm Machine is the same base unit as the Alcédo with a slightly different button configuration and cuff.
-They performed similarly in our tests and feature the same voice and the same cringe-worthy soundtrack when in talk mode.
+Both models offered similar performance.
+They feature the same unappealing soundtrack in talk mode.
 We wish we could remove the music without losing the voice assistance.

 The Alcédo ever-so-slightly outperformed the Paramed.
 We recommend the Alcédo because its curved cuff is more comfortable, and the hook and loop closure seems more durable.
 It also scored a bit higher in our accuracy tests and is marginally less expensive.
 Other than that, the two units are virtually identical.
 If you find one or the other on sale, you'd be getting a good deal.